 By the formula (\ref{eq : gb}) the right-hand side is bounded above by $\pi$ independent of $n$.
 Thus $N_{n}\leq \frac{\pi}{K_{0}}$ for all $n$.
-On he other hand, the $\CAT(0)$ comparison for $\triangle_{n}$ shows that $N_{n}$ would be made arbitrary large by increasing $n$.
-This contradicts the upper bound for $N_{n}$ we just obtained.
+On the other hand, the $\CAT(0)$ comparison for $\triangle_{n}$ shows that $N_{n}$ would be made arbitrarily large by increasing $n$.
+But this contradicts the upper bound for $N_{n}$ we obtained above.
 The fact that $r$ and $r'$ are strongly asymptotic follows from this contradiction.
 The proof of the theorem is complete. \end{proof}

-\begin{thm}{\sc (Narrow Visibility)} Let $r_{\nu^{\pm}}$ be a WP geodesic ray with prescribed itinerary with narrow end invariant and bounded annular coefficients.
+\begin{thm}\textnormal{(Narrow visibility)} Let $r_{\nu^{\pm}}$ be a WP geodesic ray with prescribed itinerary, where the end invariant $(\nu^{-},\nu^{+})$ is narrow and has bounded annular coefficients.
 Let $r'$ be a WP geodesic ray which is not strongly asymptotic to $r$.
 Then there is a bi-infinite geodesic in $\overline{\Teich(S)}$ which is strongly asymptotic to $r_{\nu^{\pm}}$ in the forward time and asymptotic to $r'$ in the backward time.
 In other words, $r_{\nu^{\pm}}$ is visible.